Exploration-of-image-to-audio-synthesis/video-features-extraction/README.md

 <img src="./docs/_assets/base.png" width="300" />
 </div>

+# Overview
 This repository provides scripts to extract frame-wise features from videos using either [ResNet](https://arxiv.org/abs/1512.03385) or [EfficientNetV2](https://arxiv.org/abs/2104.00298) models, both pre-trained on the 1k ImageNet dataset.

 The features are extracted from the pre-classification layer.

+## Extraction scripts
 The extraction scripts are based on the [torchvision models](https://pytorch.org/vision/0.19/models.html#classification).

 For each frame, the script outputs feature vectors, timestamps in ms, and the video’s FPS.
 Frame-wise transformations and augmentations are also applied as part of the extraction process.

-## Model-specific information
-> [!IMPORTANT]
-> Note that the output dimensions for these two models differ from each other:
-> * For [ResNet](https://arxiv.org/abs/1512.03385) models: `num_frames * 2048`
-> * For [EfficientNetV2-S](https://arxiv.org/abs/2104.00298) models: `num_frames * 1280`

 ## Paths for files from VAS dataset
 The files `sample/vas_train.txt` and `sample/vas_valid.txt` contain the file paths for the videos from the [Visually Aligned Sound dataset](https://arxiv.org/abs/2008.00820) which is the primary dataset for all our experiments.